 The estimated duration gap sensitivity included in the table above is derived from models that are dependent on inputs and assumptions provided by third parties as well as by our investment team and, accordingly, actual results could differ materially from these estimates.
 The sensitivity analysis also assumes an instantaneous change in interest rates and, consequently, does not include the potential impact of ongoing portfolio rebalancing actions

 - 1. Extension risk is the risk that the duration of a mortgage security increases in a rising rate environment. - 2.
-Durations are expressed in years and are based on asset market value - 3.
+As of June 7, 2013 - 3.
 Duration of liabilities, hedges and swaptions expressed relative to asset units